RAS365/Grad_Math_Project-1/README.md

 Well, adding data from a third state changed the situation altogether.
 Now, x2 has a |t-statistic| of with a p-value of 0.859, which is leads me to think that for these three states, voter orientation isn't really a factor.
 New Jersey was chosen as the third state.

+### I LOOKED AT THE DEATHS DATA AND WOW.
+I came looking for copper, but I found gold instead.

+Covid death rate has a strong correlation with the average education level of a county.
+The p-value for the null hypothesis that the coefficient of x2 is not zero is 0.124, which is the best so far for the voter data.